 Introduces computerized accounting principles using QuickBooks including setup, managing revenue and expenses, payroll, bank reconciliation, financial statements, inventory, and file maintenance.
-Prerequisite: grade of "C" or better in BT090 or BA211.
+Prerequisite: grade of "C" or better in BA115 or BA211.
 F, W

-CA091A QuickBooks Part A- Computerized Bookkeeping
+CA091A QuickBooks Part A-Computerized Bookkeeping 1 class hr/wk, 1 cr.

 Provides an overview of bookkeeping tasks that can be performed via the computer program Quick-Books.
 Includes introduction to setup, managing revenue, and expenses.
-Prerequisite: grade of "C" or better in BT090 or BA211, or consent of instructor.
+Prerequisite: grade of "C" or better in BA115 or BA211, or consent of instructor.
 Offered as needed.